World leaders fine-tune punitive measures against Russia

 “Japan must clearly show its position that we will never tolerate any attempt to change the status quo by force,” Prime Minister Fumio Kishida told reporters Friday while announcing new punitive measures that included freezing the visas and assets of Russian groups, banks and individuals, and the suspension of shipments of semiconductors and other restricted goods to Russian military-linked organizations.

-“Russia’s invasion of Ukraine is an extremely grave development that affects the international order, not only for Europe but also for Asia,” Kishida said.

-The moves follow Russia’s full-scale invasion of Ukraine.
-Putin’s forces conducted airstrikes on cities and military bases, and his troops and tanks rolled into the nation from three sides.
-Ukraine’s government pleaded for help as civilians fled.
-Scores of Ukrainians, civilians and service members alike, were killed.

-“An unthinkable number of innocent lives could be lost because of Russia’s decision,” New Zealand Prime Minister Jacinda Ardern said.
-She announced targeted travel bans against Russian officials and other measures.
+New Zealand Prime Minister Jacinda Ardern said “an unthinkable number of innocent lives could be lost because of Russia’s decision,” and announced targeted travel bans against Russian officials and other measures.

-UK Defense Secretary Ben Wallace rejected Russian claims of success on the first day of its invasion, telling Sky News that it had “failed to deliver” on its major objectives and is behind on its timetable for advance.

-Wallace also said that imposing a no-fly zone over Ukraine would put British pilots in direct conflict with Russian forces, and enforcing it would effectively require NATO to declare war on Russia and broaden the conflict in Ukraine.
+Taiwan announced Friday that it would join in economic sanctions, although it did not specify what those would be.
+They could potentially be focused on export control of semiconductor chips, where Taiwan is the dominant producer.

+“Tthe Chinese government is following through on easing trade restrictions with Russia and that is simply unacceptable,” Australian Prime Minister Scott Morrison complained.
+“You don’t go and throw a lifeline to Russia in the middle of a period when they’re invading another country,” he added.

 At the United Nations, officials set aside $20 million to boost U.N. humanitarian operations in Ukraine.
 Separately, the U.N.
 Security Council is expected to vote Friday on a resolution condemning Russia and demanding the immediate withdrawal of all its forces.
 Moscow, however, is certain to veto it.